Narayani Gupta

-Narayani Gupta (born 13 November 1942) is an Indian historian, author, and professor (retired) at Jamia Millia Islamia University, New Delhi.
+Narayani Gupta (born 13 November 1942) is an Indian historian who was a professor of history at Jamia Millia Islamia University, New Delhi.
 She taught at Indraprastha College from 1966 before joining Jamia Millia Islamia University in 1988.
 From 1991 to 1995, she taught at the TVB School of Habitat Studies.
+She is the author of works on urban history, particularly the history of Delhi.